 Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), all the entities covered by HIPAA require to submit claims electronically.
 Note that HIPAA does not expect all the practitioners to conduct all transactions electronically.
 Transactions that are listed under the HIPAA must be completed electronically.

 Your software readily produces your claims, ready for online delivery.
 The clearing house collects all the claims and routes them to the respective insurance carriers.
 It also reconfigured data in whatever format your carrier requires.
 The clearing house, to your surprise, also checks for errors and omissions before sending it out.
 When it finds an error, it redirects the claim back to you so that you correct it.

 The final phase of the process is to ensure those bills get well paid.
 Billers are in charge of mailing out timely, precise bills, and then following up with patients whose bills are delinquent.
 If you have not received the payment even after 45 days, it’s time to find out what went wrong.
 If you find any mistakes in your submissions, try and correct them as early as possible.
 Add a note specifying the error and, if necessary, additional documentation to support your correction.

 When you receive a patient’s Explanation of Benefits (EOB), start grading the insurer’s work.
 Compare the charge amount listed with the charge amount in your patient’s account ledger.

-Once a bill is paid, the information is stored with the patient’s file.
+Once a bill is paid, the information is stored in the patient’s file.
 Smaller offices like medical billing providers also hire medical coders.
 In these cases, you might be the only coder, but you will certainly enjoy the chance in getting to know other office staff as well as the regular patients.